VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 you can allocate objects on stack or heap, you're in charge of freeing memory, you can even develop your onw heap allocator.
-C++ code is compiled directly to machine code, which target CPU can execute.

 Decisions of how memory would be allocated are made in the place of usage:

 ```cpp